In alphabetical order by first name.

 Sarah Swift (Producing Director, she/her) is a Collaboraction Company Member and Chicago-based director, dramaturg, producer, and writer.
 She has produced, production managed, directed and stage managed at Collaboraction since 2006.
 At Collaboraction she endeavors to create space for all artists from all corners of Chicago to have their voices heard.
 She co-wrote and directed Forgotten Future: The Education Project, a piece which highlighted the inequities in the Chicago Public School system.
 Sarah also works in Chicago as a middle school social studies teacher.
 Her work in theatre and education strives to enlighten and uplift communities, strengthening awareness about our history and where to go from here.
 Sarah holds a BFA in Directing and BA in Music from Millikin University and MEd in Education from DePaul University.

-Tweed Thornton (Managing Director, he/him) has over 15 years of experience starting conversations, building communities, and creating solutions for nonprofit organizations and other community groups in Chicago.
+Tweed Thornton (General Manager, he/him) has over 15 years of experience starting conversations, building communities, and creating solutions for nonprofit organizations and other community groups in Chicago.
 He founded Four Star Initiatives in 2017 after serving as Executive Director of the City Club of Chicago for almost a decade.
 Other organizations he has worked with include WTTW, Health Care Council of Chicago, The Back Office Cooperative, Publicity Club of Chicago, and Alliance Francaise de Chicago.
 Thornton holds a BFA in Theatre Management from The Theatre School at DePaul University.